methermeneus/snippets/toys/README.md

 	couple hundred.
 Just using, say twenty, however, can give you numbers like 2.4 and 4.0, which are obviously horrible estimates; 150 or more should mostly keep you within 10%.
 	(See the video here: https://www.youtube.com/watch?v=RZBhSi_PwHU )
+* __triangle.cpp__: Prints the nth triangle number and its corresponding triangle (limited by terminal width).
+If the caller doesn't provide a number, prints a demonstration of the ninth triangle number, which is 45.
+For fun, try printing the 36th triangle number!

 Watch this space for more silly little useless one-hour-type projects!